Roger Ingvalson, American Patriot, Hero

 Roger was born in Austin, Minnesota, in the era between the World Wars.
 He was an all-American kid, attending local schools and then the University of Minnesota.
 He joined the Air Force in 1950 and earned his wings in 1953.
 He married Jacqueline in 1959, and they had one son.
 He spent the next nine years as an operations officer for fighter squadrons around the world.

 In 1968, Roger was flying the F-105D with the 34th Tactical Fighter Squadron out of Korat Royal Air Force Base, Thailand.
-The air war over Vietnam was in its third year, and the pilot casualty list included Roger’s wingman and best friend, Wayne Fullam, who was shot down in late 1967.
+The air war over Vietnam was in its third year, and the pilot casualty list included Roger’s wingman and best friend, LtC Wayne Fullam, who was shot down in late 1967.
+Wayne was MIA until his remains were recovered on September 24, 1987 and identified on December 4, 1987.

 On 28 May, Roger took off on his 87th combat sortie, leading a mission to destroy a bridge in North Vietnam.
 (Roger notes lightheartedly today that it is very important to keep the number of mission takeoffs and landings equal.)
 With 1600 hours in the F-105, he was confident that this mission would be a success.
 As he pulled off the target, an air controller requested that he hit an enemy truck convoy nearby.